-High-Profile Russian Death In Washington Was No Accident—it Was Murder, Officials Say
+High-Profile Russian Death In Washington Was No Accident — It Was Murder, Officials Say

 Lesin abruptly resigned from Gazprom in December 2014.

 At that point, his activities became more murky.
 Intelligence and law enforcement sources said Lesin had a falling out with Putin’s close confidants and then went into hiding abroad.
 But five sources told BuzzFeed News he was forced out of Gazprom after US Senator Roger Wicker got wind of Lesin’s US spending spree and wrote to the Department of Justice demanding it investigate.
-The Justice department, in turn, referred the matter to the FBI.
+The Justice Department, in turn, referred the matter to the FBI.

 Lesin “was feeling good until that letter came out,” said the US intelligence officer.
 But “Putin decided to cut him loose as a potential liability.
 Once Putin ditched him, once he lost his protection, Lesin’s partners and competitors started going after him.”